 As we stand on the cusp of Passion Week, the last week of Jesus’ life and ministry, we took a moment to look back at the content we’ve covered so far.
 Take a minute and let yourself remember whatever you can from the conversations that we’ve had together so far.

-The story for the day was from John 11:1-16 and it’s the first half of the story about the resurrection of Lazarus.
-And in this story, you see the tension that Jesus and the disciples face as they ponder going back towards Jerusalem and the explosive possibilities of being back in that space.
-The disciples, Thomas in particular, are sure that going to to Jerusalem means that Jesus will die.
+The story for the day was from John 11:1-16, and it’s the first half of the story about the resurrection of Lazarus.
+And in this story, you see the tension that Jesus and the disciples face as they ponder going back toward Jerusalem and the explosive possibilities of being back in that space.
+The disciples, Thomas in particular, are sure that going to Jerusalem means that Jesus will die.